If mosquitoes can be picky about the blood they suck, so can other pests like bed bugs and head lice, right?

 If your child keeps getting head lice, it’s possible that they are more prone to head lice infestations based on their blood type.
 Even though you can’t change your child’s blood type, you can take extra measures to prevent a head lice infestation.
 This includes:

-• Using a lice spray to repel head lice
+- Using a lice spray to discourage head lice

-If you do run into any problems, My Hair Helpers has a full line of head lice treatment products for kids, including lice shampoos, conditioners and repellent sprays.
-They are made from all-natural ingredients like rosemary and peppermint, and they are safe to use for all ages!
+If you do run into any problems, My Hair Helpers has a full line of head lice products for kids, including lice shampoos, conditioners and repellent sprays.
+They are made from all-natural ingredients like rosemary, peppermint and yeast enzymes, and they are safe to use for all ages!